Level Up To Web3 Music: 5 Trade Secrets For Independent Artists

 NFTs

 The term NFT stands for “non-fungible tokens.”
 Non-fungible means that each token is completely unique.
-Unlike money which is interchangeable, non-fungible tokens are unique assets that are not easily replaceable.
-When it comes to blockchain-based NFTs, they are digital collectibles that artists can use to their advantage.
+Unlike money, which is interchangeable, non-fungible tokens are unique assets that are not easily replaceable.

-Artists can use NFTs to create exclusive collectibles for their fans.
-These can include limited edition tracks, merchandise or even gated access to a Discord community or real-life concert.
-The value of NFTs lies in their scarce, verifiable, re-sellable and decentralised nature, which can create a new ecosystem for an artist and their fans.
+With NFTs, artists have a potentially lucrative opportunity to create exclusive collectible for their superfans.
+These can include tracks that are only accessible to NFT holders, a custom digital artwork linked to limited edition physical merch, or even access to a gated Discord community or real-life concert.
+The value of NFTs lies in their scarcity and verifiable, re-sellable and decentralised nature, which can create a new ecosystem for an artist and their fans.

 Web3 streaming platforms